course-details-portlet

 Skills:

-• The course shall give skills in the design, implementation and programming of industrial computer systems, such as single-board computers and PLCs, with the associated computer networks, sensors and actuators.
+• The course shall give skills in designing, implementing and programming industrial computer systems, such as single-board computers and PLCs, with the associated run-time/operating systems, computer networks, sensors and actuators.

 General competence:

-• The course shall give competence in industrial and embedded computer systems, PLC systems and mechatronics.
+• The course shall give competence in industrial and embedded computer systems.

 Learning methods and activities

 Lectures, exercises and laboratory tasks, both individual and group tasks.
 The lectures and exercises are in English when students who do not speak Norwegian take the course.
-If the teaching is given in English the Examination papers will be given in English only.
 Students are free to choose Norwegian or English for written assessments.

 Compulsory assignments